Barry Callebaut: Merger and acquisitions

-French chocolate company Cacao Barry and Belgian chocolate company Callebaut merged in 1996 to form Barry Callebaut.
-In 1998, Barry Callebaut was listed on the SIX Swiss Exchange.
-From a business standpoint, the new Franco-Belgian confectionery company continued to grow, with Jacobs Suchard assigning it the management of Van Houten, the Dutch chocolate and cocoa powder maker founded in 1815 in Amsterdam, which Jacobs Suchard had acquired in 1986.
-Barry Callebout also expanded its range of products, launching new brands on the market, like Bensdorp (cocoa powder), The Barry and Callebaut (gourmet chocolate and cocoa-based products) and new lines under the Barry Callebaut brand for industrial use, including cocoa powder, cocoa butter, liqueur and chocolate.
+Cacao Barry and Callebaut merged in 1996 to form Barry Callebaut.
+In 1998, the company was listed on the SIX Swiss Exchange.
+From a business standpoint, the new Franco-Belgian confectionery company continued to grow, with Jacobs Suchard assigning it the management of Van Houten, the Dutch chocolate and cocoa powder maker founded in 1815 in Amsterdam, which Suchard had acquired in 1986.

-In 1999, the company acquired the US-based confectionery company Van Leer Chocolate and, the following year, it acquired the Swiss Carma-Pfister AG.
-That same year, Barry Callebaut gained access to the South American market when it bought the Brazilian company Chadler Industrial de Bahia.

-In 2002, under the leadership of its new CEO, Patrick G. De Maeseneire, Barry Callebaut acquired the German company Stollwerck for $225 million, thereby taking over the 17 brands under its control, including Sarotti.
+In 1999, the company acquired the US-based confectionery Van Leer Chocolate and, the following year, it purchased the Swiss Carma-Pfister AG.
+In 2002, it acquired the German company Stollwerck for $225 million, thereby taking over the 17 brands under its control, including Sarotti.
+In the same year, Callebaut, together with Cacao Barry and Carma, organized the World Chocolate Masters, a biennial international chocolate competition.

+In 2005, Barry Callebaut was noted as being "the world's biggest chocolatier".

-The following year, it bought Brach's through the assumption of $16 million worth of debt.
-In 2004, it acquired AM Foods K/S, a company based in Denmark and specialised in croissanterie and chocolate.
-In 2007, Barry Callebaut signed an agreement with fellow Swiss brand Nestlé to buy its French site in Dijon, plants for the production of cocoa and liquid chocolate in bulk at the Italian site in San Sisto (Perugia), and to supply Nestlé with 43,000 tonnes of chocolate products per year in France, Italy and Russia.
-Before the year was out, it had acquired FPI-Food Processing International in the United States and KL Kepong Cocoa Products Sdn Bhd in Port Klang Malaysia.
+In 2007, Barry Callebaut signed an agreement with fellow Swiss brand Nestlé to supply it with 43,000 tonnes of chocolate products per year.
+Before the year was out, it had acquired KL Kepong Cocoa Products Sdn Bhd in Port Klang, Malaysia.
 In 2009, Barry Callebaut bought the Spanish chocolate producer Chocovic S.A.
-These international acquisitions took place in the space of a few years, leading CEO De Maeseneire to announce, "We did not want Barry Callebaut to be merely European, we wanted it to become a global company".
-Two years later, the company decided to transfer the Stollwerck division to the Belgian Baronie Group, in turn controlled by the Sweet Group private equity firm, disposing of most of its retail operations in European markets.
+These international acquisitions took place in the space of a few years, leading CEO Patrick G. De Maeseneire to announce, "We don't want to be a European company only, we want to be a global company".
+Two years later, the company transferred its Stollwerck division to the Belgian Baronie Group, disposing of most of its retail operations in European markets.

+In 2012, Callebaut launched the Growing Great Chocolate program to help make cocoa cultivation a sustainable source of income for West African farmers and to make a positive impact on their living conditions.

-In 2017, Barry Callebaut acquired D’Orsogna Dolciaria, an Italian company based in Abruzzo and specialised in the production of amaretto biscuits, confectionery decorations and similar products.
+In 2017, Barry Callebaut acquired D'Orsogna Dolciaria, an Italian company specializing in the production of amaretto biscuits, confectionery decorations, and similar products.

+Barry Callebaut operates the largest chocolate factory in the world, located in the Belgian town of Wieze.
+Around 350,000 tons of chocolate are produced there every year.